What Blinds Work the Best in Bathrooms?

-Fabric window coverings are also not usually a good choice either, as they risk mold and mildew buildup.
+Fabric window coverings are also not usually a good choice either, as they risk mould and mildew buildup.
 However, light fabrics may be OK.
 Especially in large bathrooms where windows are positioned well away from water.

 In general, bathroom blinds that are made from moisture-resistant material will be the ideal choice.
-Faux wood blinds, faux wood shutters, vinyl roller shades and aluminum blinds are all top picks.
+Faux wood blinds, faux wood shutters, vinyl roller shades and aluminium blinds are all top picks.
 But there are many, many more.

 Best bathroom blinds choices